Skip to main content

 The long-term effects of exposure to EDCs are not yet fully understood, but there is growing evidence to suggest that they may be associated with a wide range of health problems, including reproductive disorders, developmental abnormalities, and an increased risk of certain types of cancer.

-A significant hurdle in the of EDCs is the lack of comprehensive data on their potential to cause harm.
+A significant hurdle in the risk assessment of EDCs is the lack of comprehensive data on their potential to cause harm.
 Many industrial chemicals in use today have not been adequately tested for their endocrine-disrupting properties, particularly in relation to their effects on the environment.

 This data gap makes it difficult for regulatory agencies to assess the risks of these chemicals and to take appropriate action to protect public health.
 There is a pressing need for the development of new and improved methods for testing the endocrine-disrupting potential of chemicals, as well as a greater commitment from industry to provide the data that is needed to conduct comprehensive risk assessments.